gehulushang/PDFMerge/README.md

 # PDFMerge
-A simple merge tool for PDF based on Java
+A simple merge tool for PDF based on JavaFX, and the dependency